br3ndonland/golearn/README.md

 #### Setting up the Go module

 At this point, I realized I didn't need Go workspaces.
 I deleted the `go.mod` files from each subdirectory, and added a single `go.mod` file to the top-level directory with `go mod init github.com/br3ndonland/golearn`, following the naming suggested in the [Go modules docs](https://go.dev/ref/mod).

+#### Installing dependencies

+One of the most common tasks when [managing dependencies](https://go.dev/doc/modules/managing-dependencies) is installing the a project's dependencies.
+This can be done with `go mod tidy`.